krishnagopika/InterviewQuestions/Salesforce/Objects.md

 12. How to make a custom object visible?
 13. How to track the field history of an object?
 14. How to customize the page layout of an object?
+15. Consider a scenario where a project is in deveoplment stage and the phase of the project can be executing but not closing or designing.
+How can you achive this relation?